ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 ## Working with large CSV files

-CSV files can be large and ClickHouse works efficiently with files of any size.
-Large files usually come compressed, and ClickHouse has that covered with no need for decompression prior to processing.
-We just need to use the `COMPRESSION` clause during an insert:
+CSV files can be large, and ClickHouse works efficiently with files of any size.
+Large files usually come compressed, and ClickHouse covers that with no need for decompression before processing.
+We can use a `COMPRESSION` clause during an insert:

 ```sql